Australia's Renewable Energy Target (RET) has driven large amounts of investment in clean energy over the last decade.

 Renewable energy reduces greenhouse gas emissions

-By encouraging investment in clean, emissions-free forms of energy generation, the Renewable Energy Target is making Australia's energy system far less reliant on emissions-intensive forms of energy like gas and coal.
+By encouraging investment in clean, emissions-free forms of energy generation, the RET is making Australia's energy system far less reliant on emissions-intensive forms of energy like gas and coal.

-Scrapping the RET would see 34.7 million extra tonnes of carbon emissions in the atmosphere by 2020.
+Scrapping the RET would see 34.7 million extra tonnes of carbon pumped into the atmosphere by 2020.

-To meet its target of reducing Australia’s emissions by 5 per cent without the Renewable Energy Target, the Federal Government would need to find 34.7 million extra tonnes of emission reductions from other sectors.
+To meet its target of reducing Australia’s emissions by 5 per cent without the RET, the Federal Government would need to find 34.7 million extra tonnes of emission reductions from other sectors.

 Removing the Renewable Energy Target will cost a lot more money than it saves